evansolomon/IsValid.org/README.md

 ## Development

-IsValid uses [Grunt](http://gruntjs.com/) to concatenate and minify JavaScript.
-It also uses [grunt-coffee](https://github.com/avalade/grunt-coffee) to compile CoffeeScript via Grunt.
-A simple `npm install` will take care of both dependencies.
+IsValid uses [Grunt](http://gruntjs.com/) to do all kind of build process-y things.
+A simple `npm install` will take care of its dependencies.

 ## Bookmarklet